What is critical light?

-Critical light is called “critical” because it will show imperfections in any wall or cladding system, and since critical light occurs only for a few minutes a day, slight irregularities will be visible for only a brief period of time.
-The appearance of a wall façade in critical light is typically an aesthetic issue and not one of functional performance.
+Even if you’ve heard of critical light, you may not be sure what it is.
+Critical light is aptly named; it is sunlight that shows the imperfections in any wall or cladding system.
+It happens when sunlight hits a surface at an angle of 15 degrees or less.
+Since critical light occurs only for a few minutes a day, slight imperfections are only visible briefly.
+The appearance of a wall’s appearance in critical light is typically an aesthetic issue, rather than one of performance.

-All components of a wall assembly can have some bearing on the final disposition of the wall cladding.
-If the stud framing is not in a straight plane, then this irregularity will be reflected in the sheathing and also the final cladding.
-Most specifications for EIF Systems require the tolerance for the substrate itself (without the EIFS on it) to be 1/4″ in a 4′ radius, and this amount of unevenness would be very visible in critical light.
+All components of a wall assembly can affect the cladding’s final disposition.
+If the stud framing isn’t in a straight plane, then this irregularity affects both the sheathing and the final cladding.
+Most specifications for EIFS Systems require the tolerance for the substrate (without the EIFS on it) to be 1/4″ in a 4′ radius.
+This amount of unevenness, however, would be very visible in critical light.

-Another variable in determining the appearance of a façade in critical light is the type of textured finish that is used.
-Irregular appearance that results from aberrations in the wall plane can be moderated, to some degree, by utilizing finishes with course or heavy textures.
-Since the thickness of a textured finish is determined by the size of the aggregate that is used, the courser textured finishes are thicker and therefore are more capable of filling depressions in the surface than a thinner, fine aggregate finish.
-And, in general, swirl finishes may be able to provide a little better ability to conceal irregularities than a sand finish of similar aggregate size.
+The type of textured finish used also affects the appearance of a façade in critical light.
+If you have an irregular-looking façade because of aberrations in the wall plane, for instance, you can moderate it by utilizing finishes with course or heavy textures.
+The thickness of a textured finish is determined by the size of the aggregate that is used, which means coarser textured finishes are thicker.
+Therefore, they’re more capable of filling depressions in the surface than a thinner, fine aggregate finish.
+In general, swirl finishes may be better at concealing irregularities than a sand finish of similar aggregate size.

-Finish systems like Stucco, Exterior Insulation and finish Systems (EIFS ) or Direct Applied EIFS (DEFS) are, for the most part, applied by hand at the jobsite under varying environmental conditions, and not by a machine in a controlled atmosphere, so the resulting final surface will have some variations.
-Base coats with the reinforcing mesh embedded have differing thicknesses due to the overlap of the mesh or the use of multiple layers of high impact mesh in certain areas.
+Finish systems like Stucco, Exterior Insulation and finish Systems (EIFS ) or Direct Applied EIFS (DEFS) are usually applied by hand at the jobsite under varying environmental conditions, and not by a machine in a controlled atmosphere.
+Thus, the resulting final surface will have some variations.
+Base coats with the reinforcing mesh embedded have differing thicknesses.
+This is due to the overlap of the mesh or use of multiple layers of high-impact mesh.

-All of these factors should be taken into account when one assesses the appearance of a wall cladding during the period of critical light, or any time imperfections might be observed.
+Thus, it’s important to consider these factors when assessing the appearance of a wall cladding during critical light.
+For that matter, they should also be considered any time that imperfections might be observed.